MontaServices/AzureDevOpsWikiToDocFx/overview.md

 A page or part a page can be made visible for certain audiences only.

-In the task configuration you can specify a 'target audience'.
+In the task configuration you can specify one or more 'target audiences'.

 To include a page only for Customers for example, specify "Customers" as target audience and put this line on top of the file.